MartinEesmaa/VVCEasy/VVC.md

 Fraunhofer HHI VVC binaries is just standard easy tool, which allows to encode & decode with arguments and also encodes good quality for slow preset, but it may be slow...

 * C++14 programming language
-* Supports Windows, macOS, Linux, BSD, Android, iOS & WebAssembly.
+* Supports Windows, macOS, Linux, BSD, Android, iOS (library only with new app) & WebAssembly.
 * SIMDE: SCALAR, SSE4.1, SSE4.2, AVX, AVX2, AVX512 (unsupported yet), NEON (arm only) and WASM (Web browsers only).
-* Faster speeding up for newer computer machine of CPUs.
+* Faster depends speeding up for newer computer machine of CPUs.
-* Preset can be used from faster to slower.
+* Presets can be used from faster to slower.
 * Includes advanced tool of encode (vvencFFapp)
 * Two-pass control of bitrate is only allowed.
 * Default encoding pixel format is 10-bit.